Tagamydev/Boot2Root/Writeup1.md

 ./test
 ```

-The output contained the following string:
+The program output:

 ```
 MY PASSWORD IS: Iheartpwnage
 Now SHA-256 it and submit%
 ```

-The password was then hashed as required:
+The password was hashed using SHA-256 as required:

 ```bash
 echo -n Iheartpwnage | sha256sum
 # 330b845f32185747e4f8ca15d40ca59796035c89ea809fb5d30f4da83ecf45a4
 ```

-## Laurie

-### 1. Overview

-This stage emulates the “binary bomb” exercise, requiring decompilation and reverse engineering of each phase within a provided executable.
-Failure to supply the correct input for any phase triggers the `explode_bomb()` function.

 ---

+## Laurie Challenge

+This phase mimics a **binary bomb** exercise.
+The binary requires solving multiple logic-based stages.
+Any incorrect input triggers the `explode_bomb()` function.

 ### Phase 1: Exact String Match